 agile-man-desert

-Agile.
-This nice and nimble word has made its way into several workspaces the last decade, promising a new set of principles to make your team work more efficiently.
+Agile promises a new set of principles to make your team work more efficiently.
 Common keywords include standups, sprints, and prototyping.
-Sound familiar?

 But what does Agile really mean?
-Here is a quick intro, chemically free of nonsense and buzzwords.
+Here is a quick intro, free of nonsense and buzzwords.

 Definition of Agile

-Agile is a set of values and principles where work processes, methods, collaboration, and delivery continuously are improved and adapted to any changing context.
+Agile is a set of work principles where processes, methods, collaboration, and delivery are continuously improved and adapted to any changing context.

-The main point with Agile is thus clear: don’t put all your eggs in the same basket at the same time.
+The main point with Agile should be clear: don’t put all your eggs in the same basket at the same time.
 Do small steps and deploy continuously, as opposed to the standard waterfall method.

 Primary values